cedalion.sigproc.motion_correct

 Inputs:

-fNIRSdata: The fNIRS data to be motion corrected. tInc: The time series indicating the presence of motion artifacts. nSV (Quantity): Specifies the number of prinicpal components to remove from the
+ts: The time series to be motion corrected. t_inc: The time series indicating the presence of motion artifacts. n_sv: Specifies the number of prinicpal components to remove from the

 Returns:

-The motion-corrected fNIRS data. svs (np.array): the singular values of the PCA. nSV (Quantity): the number of principal components removed from the data.
+The motion-corrected fNIRS data. n_sv (int): the number of principal components removed from the data. svs (np.array): the singular values of the PCA.

 Return type: